Mindbody Wellness Clarity Conscious Tip:

 Discernment is when there is a neutrality around what we are seeing in someone else.
 It’s a noticing, an awareness of someone’s personality trait.
 An acceptance.
 We are free to like or dislike what we are noticing especially when it has a negative consequence for us like a friend or co-worker being continuously late.
 In these cases, we allow ourselves to use wise discernment to take action.

-With judgement, there’s an annoyance with tension—a clenched jaw, a gripping in the chest—plus there’s a belief that we are more perfect than the other and that we would never do what they are doing.
+With judgment, there’s an annoyance with tension—a clenched jaw, a gripping in the chest—plus there’s a belief that we are more perfect than the other and that we would never do what they are doing.

 By owning what we are judging in another we can be free.
 We can let go of the inner tension of trying to hide from our shadow.
 We free up the energy of holding something at bay.